Last Updated: March 20, 2021

-According to these LinkedIn user demographics, Millennials have a huge influence on buying power across various markets.
+According to these LinkedIn user demographics, Millennials have a significant influence on buying power across various markets.
 For employers, they could use LinkedIn as an opportunity to tap into that very market.

 LinkedIn provides equal opportunities for those seeking jobs, regardless of their race, age, or gender.
-Of its 675 million users, just under half of them are women i.e. 43% – which is 1% less that the percentage of women that use Facebook.
-This is great news for LinkedIn demographics as it should continue to encourage more women to use the platform.
+Of its 740 million users, just under half of them are women, i.e., 43.1%, which almost matches the percentage of women that use Facebook.
+This news is excellent for LinkedIn demographics as it should continue to encourage more women to use the platform.

-If employers or markets are looking for the next influencer or decision maker to add to their team, they should consider LinkedIn’s impressive roster of professionals in the field.
-This could help shorten the time between recruitment and hiring.
+If employers or markets are looking for the next influencer or decision-maker to add to their team, they should consider LinkedIn’s impressive roster of professionals in the field.
+It could help shorten the time between recruitment and hiring.

-11. Who is the most connected person on LinkedIn?
-The answer is Steven Burda.
+11. Who is the most connected person on LinkedIn in 2021?
+The answer is Ron Bates.

 LinkedIn Usage Statistics

-Understanding LinkedIn’s growth and progress shouldn’t only involve looking at those on the platform, we must also get a glimpse of how the platform itself is being used.
-From the most common devices that users use to access the platform to where most of its users reside, these stats provide information that every professional should know.
+Understanding LinkedIn’s growth and progress shouldn’t only involve looking at those on the platform.
+We must also get a glimpse of how the platform itself is being used.
+From the most common devices users use to where most of them reside, these stats provide information every professional should know.

-12. 310 million users log on to LinkedIn monthly.
+12. Over 260 million users log on to LinkedIn monthly.

 How many monthly active users does LinkedIn have?
 It’s not just their user base that’s consistently growing, the number of active users is increasing as well.
-The platform’s monthly active user base reached 310 million in 2020.
-This is a big jump from 2016’s 106 million monthly active users.
+The platform’s monthly active user base reached 260 million now.
+It’s a big jump from the previous year’s 106 million monthly active users.

 Our generation has become dependent on smartphones and tablets.
-In 2018, 52.2% of all global internet traffic came from mobile.
-This has resulted in an increase in the platform’s monthly unique mobile users, which stood at 63 million in 2016.
-More recent numbers on this topic are tricky to find, but what we do know is that 57% of LinkedIn’s traffic comes from mobile devices.
+Last year, 91% of total internet users worldwide were mobile internet users.
 The platform’s mobile user count climbs with each month, and for employers, this means they have an easier way to reach out to professionals.

-14. So which countries use LinkedIn the most?
-The US has the most LinkedIn users, at 167 million.
+14. So, which countries use LinkedIn the most?
+The US has the most LinkedIn users, over 170 million.

 15. There are 3 million jobs posted in the US monthly.

-This number shouldn’t be surprising as roughly 30,000 companies use the platform to recruit workers.
+These Linkedin statistics shouldn’t be surprising, as roughly 30,000 companies use the platform to recruit workers.

 LinkedIn Marketing Statistics